microbiomedata/docs/content/home/src/reference/software_development.md

 Projects which are designed to be run as deployed applications should be containerized (e.g., using [Docker](https://www.docker.com/)).
 This means that the repository, itself, should contain at least one [Dockerfile](https://docs.docker.com/get-started/docker-concepts/building-images/writing-a-dockerfile/).
 Once a Docker image has been built according to the Dockerfile, it can be pushed to a container registry (we use the [GitHub Container Registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry); i.e., GHCR).
 In a deployment environment, the appropriate image can be pulled from the container registry and instantiated as a Docker container.

 For containerized applications, in addition to at least one Dockerfile, we typically include a [Docker Compose](https://docs.docker.com/compose/) file.
-This allows other containers necessary for local development (, a database, a static file server, etc.) to be run alongside the main application container.
+This allows other containers necessary for local development (e.g., a database, a static file server, etc.) to be run alongside the main application container.

 _Examples: [nmdc-server](https://github.com/microbiomedata/nmdc-server), [nmdc-runtime](https://github.com/microbiomedata/nmdc-runtime)_